 If a church body isn’t pouring out the light of Christ into a broken world that needs the Gospel, we shouldn’t wonder why no one wants to join in.
-A church that is inwardly focused is not acting like a church.
+Look for a church that is not inwardly focused.
 The local church wasn’t created by God for us to avoid doing bad things and show up to hear a sermon once a week.
 The mission of the church is first to meet together for worship and encouragement, then to go out and make disciples.
 Our lives and our churches are to be preaching that God is good, satisfying, and worthy of worship!

 What is my role in the church?

 Don’t look for the perfect church.
 There is no perfect church!
 Ask yourself, “What is my role in the church?”
 Don’t become a consumer of the local church, a passive audience member.
 Search out how you can give to the church.
 Christ calls us to be integral parts of His body.
 Our job isn’t to look for a church that fits our ideal perspective, get in the game!